Marc Lieb: Career

 Born in Stuttgart, Lieb started racing in karts in 1992.
 In 1995, he moved to cars, racing in the German Formula Renault 1800 championship.
-He finished 2nd in the championship the next year.
+He finished second in the championship the next year.
 In 1998, he moved to German Formula Renault 2000.
-In 1999, he finished 3rd in the Formula Renault Eurocup.
-In 2000, Lieb became a Porsche Junior driver, and raced in the Porsche Carrera Cup, finishing 5th in the championship.
-In 2001, he finished 7th in Carrera Cup, and also scored a podium in Porsche Supercup.
+In 1999, he finished third in the Formula Renault Eurocup.
+In 2000, Lieb became a Porsche Junior driver, and raced in the Porsche Carrera Cup, finishing fifth in the championship.
+In 2001, he finished seventh in Carrera Cup, and also scored a podium in Porsche Supercup.

 In 2002, Lieb won the Carrera Cup championship with 4 wins.
-He also took 2 N-GT wins in the FIA GT Championship, at Brno and Enna-Pergusa.
+He also took two N-GT wins in the FIA GT Championship, at Brno and Enna-Pergusa.
 He raced at the 12 Hours of Sebring and Petit Le Mans as well, but failed to finish either race.
 For 2003, Lieb became a full Porsche factory driver, and raced in FIA GT.
 He won the N-GT championship, driving with Stéphane Ortelli for Freisinger Motorsport.
-Along the way, he won 3 races, including winning the Spa 24 Hours outright in his Porsche 911 GT3-RS.
-He also finished 2nd in the GT class at the 24 Hours of Le Mans.
+Along the way, he won three races, including winning the Spa 24 Hours outright in his Porsche 911 GT3-RS.
+He also finished second in the GT class at the 24 Hours of Le Mans.
+Marc Lieb won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2003.

 In 2004, Lieb raced in the American Le Mans Series with Romain Dumas for Alex Job Racing.
-Lieb started the season finishing 2nd in class at Sebring, and finished 4th in the championship after taking wins at Portland and Laguna Seca.
+Lieb started the season finishing second in class at Sebring, and finished fourth in the championship after taking wins at Portland and Laguna Seca.

-After the 2004 season Lieb commenced studies in engineering at the University of Applied Sciences in Esslingen, combining his education with a reduced factory programme with Porsche.
+After the 2004 season, Lieb commenced studies in engineering at the University of Applied Sciences in Esslingen, combining his education with a reduced factory programme with Porsche.
 Lieb had previously studied automotive and motor engineering at the University of Stuttgart for two semesters before choosing to focus on racing.
 Lieb completed his degree at Esslingen after seven semesters of study and has subsequently combined his racing with a role as an engineer at Porsche Motorsport's workshop in Weissach.

-In 2005 Lieb returned to the FIA GT Championship where he won the GT2 Drivers title with Mike Rockenfeller for GruppeM Racing, netting a class win at the Spa 24 Hours along the way.
+In 2005, Lieb returned to the FIA GT Championship where he won the GT2 Drivers title with Mike Rockenfeller for GruppeM Racing, netting a class win at the Spa 24 Hours along the way.
 He also raced in the Le Mans Endurance Series, winning three of four races and the championship with Sebah Automotive.
 Lieb also won the GT2 class at the 24 Hours of Le Mans with Mike Rockenfeller and Leo Hindrey.
 In 2006, he won the Le Mans Series GT2 championship with Joël Camathias, driving for Autorlando Sport.